yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 |Person     |     100oz|      19oz|      81oz|          |
 |Borrower   |          |      81oz|          |      81oz|

 Notice that Person has actually lent to his own enterprise (e.g. lending business) a fraction of his savings, which is accounted for below.
-Let us consider that Person hoards 10% of his savings for the liquidity required for near-term consumption and his Business hoards 10% for the same reason:
+Let us assume that Person hoards 10% of his savings for the liquidity required for near-term consumption and his Business hoards 10% for the same reason:

 |           |savings   |money     |asset     |liability |
 |-----------|----------|----------|----------|----------|